weikailin/cs6222-fa23/4-auth.md

 > continues to quickly succeed as the size of $q$ increases.
 > -- [Ps, Section 2.8.1]

+Also notice that DL is a one-to-one mapping, and the domain and range are the same in cardinality.
+However, the representations of elements (in bits) can be quite different, and thus it is not exactly a one-way *permutation* (strictly speaking).

 ### Sampling prime-order group and the generator

 #### **Theorem:**